-The social worker and registered nurse perform a comprehensive medical and psychosocial assessment including a home safety evaluation; assessments of patients' behaviors, cognitive and functional abilities; medication review; caregiver stress and family resources; and caregiver's health literacy; and they develop a plan to improve caregiver support.
-The interdisciplinary team meets weekly to develop treatment plans and collaborate with the Veterans' existing care team.
+The social worker and registered nurse perform a comprehensive medical and psychosocial assessment, including a home safety evaluation; assessments of patients' behaviors, cognitive, and functional abilities; medication review; caregiver stress and family resources; and caregiver's health literacy; and they develop a plan to improve caregiver support.
+The interdisciplinary team meets weekly to develop treatment plans and collaborate with each Veteran's existing care team.

-The process for implementing the COACH model requires five steps intended to assess needs, develop a treatment plan, provide needed support and resources, and engage in follow-up activities.
+Implementing the COACH model requires five steps intended to assess needs, develop a treatment plan, provide needed support and resources, and engage in follow-up activities.
 The process is depicted in Figure 1.